abcde12321/Markon/README.md

 2. Select a photo and choose **Edit**.
 3. Tap on the **Extensions** button.
 4. Select **MarkOn** to apply filters.
+5. The original photo is always kept, you just need to tap "revert back to orginal" on the edit field to remove the filtered changes.

 <!-- Github doesnot display gif in html  -->
 ![MarkOn Photo Extension](ReadMEAssets/MarkOn_IPhonePhotoExtension.gif)